The 1918 Spanish Flu

 The Spanish influenza pandemic of 1918-19 killed between 20 and 40 million people worldwide, making it one of the largest and most destructive outbreaks of infectious disease in recorded history.
 It first appeared in Newfoundland and Labrador in September 1918 and killed more than 600 people in less than five months.
 The effects were most devastating in Labrador, where the disease killed close to one third of the Inuit population and forced some communities out of existence.
 Death rates were particularly high in the Inuit villages of Okak and Hebron.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-345 1.01.017), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+345 1.01.017), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.